DWI in Georgetown, TX

 Texas Penal Code – Section 49.09 – Visit the Texas State Legislature’s website to find the link to § 49.04 of the Texas Penal Code, which defines useful terms regarding Texas driving while intoxicated laws, such as “intoxication,” and other terms like drugs and alcohol.

 Implied Consent – Learn more about the Texas “implied consent” law, which describes an individual’s consent to a chemical test in exchange for the privilege of driving on Texas roads.
 The statute outlines the consequences for refusing a blood test authorized by a law enforcement agency.

 Texas Drug Offender Education Program – Visit the Texas Department of State website for more information about DWI drug education programs and the requirements of complete to reinstate your Texas driver’s license.

 Find a Lawyer for DWI Drug Charges in Williamson County, TX

-Contact Law Office of Michael J. Price for more information about how an experienced DWI defense attorney can fight for the best possible result in a DWI case.
+Contact Law Office of Price & Wiggins, P.C. for more information about how an experienced DWI defense attorney can fight for the best possible result in a DWI case.
 Attorney Michael J. Price has been fighting throughout Georgetown, Texas for years and will make every effort to help you avoid serious DUI/DWI penalties.

 Call (512) 354-1880 today to schedule a one-on-one, no obligations, consultation with our lawyer.